Trump Impeachment Calls Rise After Syria Strikes Without Congressional Approval

-Donald Trump engaged in a firing of 59 Tomahawk cruise missiles in Syria Thursday night, responding to this week’s earlier chemical weapon attack that killed over 100 people, and over 25 children.
+Donald Trump engaged in a firing of 59 Tomahawk cruise missiles in Syria Thursday night, responding to this week’s earlier chemical weapon attack that killed over 100 people, including over 25 children.
 NBC News reports there are at least six dead in Syria, with the Pentagon saying that the strikes were aimed at military airfields and not at civilians.
-Even so, Donald Trump engaged in the attack without consulting Congress, leading for a rise in calls from the public for a Trump impeachment.
+Even so, Donald Trump engaged in the attack without consulting Congress, leading to a rise in calls from the public for a Trump impeachment.

 The Trump Administration is already in a tenuous position, with talk of a Trump impeachment increasing each day he is in office.
 Before Donald Trump ordered the strike in Syria, he contacted Russia to give them enough time to pull their own people and forces out of Syria.
-He did not contact Congress or seek Congressional approval.
+He did not contact Congress or seek congressional approval.

-Many of the American people, and members of Congress and the Senate are saying this morning, Syria strikes without Congressional approval is not okay.
-Even Donald Trump himself in August 30, 2013, was not supportive of President Obama’s intentions against Syria, tweeting on August 30, 2013, “The president must get Congressional approval before attacking Syria – big mistake if he does not.”
+Many Americans and members of Congress and the Senate are saying this morning that the missile strikes in Syria without Congressional approval is not okay.
+Even Donald Trump, on August 30, 2013, was not supportive of President Obama’s intentions against Syria.

+On that day, he tweeted, “The president must get Congressional approval before attacking Syria – big mistake if he does not.”

 The President must get Congressional approval before attacking Syria-big mistake if he does not!